Where Can I Find Food Banks in Brighton & Hove?

 A friendly guide for Brighton Girls who’re struggling to afford food

 Living in Brighton and Hove can be great fun, but it’s also becoming more expensive.
+In fact, government statistics have shown that it’s one of the least affordable places in England to rent a property.
 For many women in our community, the cost of living is rising faster than incomes, and that means everyday basics like food are harder to cover.

 What’s available and how it works